 Do You Need a Deed to Sell a House in Texas?

-If you want to sell a house in Texas, it’s important to know what a deed does.
-A deed is a legal paper that shows who owns a piece of property.
+If you want to sell a house in Texas, knowing what a deed does is important.
+A deed is a legal paper showing who owns a property.
 It tells you who has the title and is needed to pass ownership in a real estate deal.
-If you’re buying or selling property in Texas, having the right deeds ready is a must.
+Having the right deeds ready is necessary if you’re buying or selling property in Texas.

 Who Holds the Deed to a Property in Texas?